If you're traveling to Peru then there's a good chance that your list of must see places includes Machu Picchu and Cusco.

-Cusco serves as an excellent jumping off point for exploring Peru's mountainous regions and many Inca ruin sites.
-That's where the beautiful ruins of Pisac come into play!
+The Peruvian city of Cusco serves as an excellent jumping off point for exploring Peru’s mountainous regions and many Inca ruin sites.
+That includes the beautiful ruins of Pisac Peru!

-The Peruvian town of Pisac sits at the base of well preserved Inca ruins complete with an incredible amount of farming terraces like those shown here.
+The town of Pisac sits at the base of well preserved Inca ruins that are complete with an incredible series of farming terraces like the one shown here.

 A journey to Pisac is a great way to transition from the hustle and bustle of Cusco to experience what the more mountainous regions of Peru have to offer.

-After you're done reading about Pisac, be sure to check out my full Peru Travel Guide as well.
-I highlight a bunch of great activities you can do with Cusco serving as the jumping off point.
+After you’re done reading this post, be sure to check out my post covering the best things to do in Cusco as well.
+I highlight a bunch of great activities you can do in and around the city.

 If video is more your thing, watch my Peru Video Travel Guide available on YouTube that will cover many of the same activities.